RCG Home Rescue Team

 You can still redeem by paying full amount owed.

-Michigan gives you 6 months to 1 year (depending on property size) to buy back your home by paying the full debt plus costs.
+Michigan gives you 6 months to 1 year (depending on property size) to buy back your home or sell it.
 After this, you must vacate.

-We're not just realtors.
-We're problem-solvers who've helped hundreds of families through this.
+We're problem-solvers who've helped hundreds of families navigate this.

 Situation Assessment